JuliaJohns/practice/docs.md

 First line of pull request test.

+This is an edit to line 3 from the master.

 This is sample documentation for a Git for Writers class exercise.
 Note that this sample documentation is for testing purposes.